brettchalupa/OpenSlides/INSTALL.md

     new Postgres version.
   - Thus, **first dump the contents of your DB** ([Database backup](#database-backup))
-  - To avoid losing data, please stop all containers (`docker-compose down`) and copy the instance directory using e.g. `cp -r OS_DIR OS_DIR-41`.\
+  - To avoid losing data, please stop all containers (`docker compose down`) and copy the instance directory using e.g. `cp -r OS_DIR OS_DIR-41`.\
     The following steps should be tested in the copied location first.
     1. Be sure you did dump the DB
-    2. Run `docker-compose down --volumes` to stop the containers and also remove the `postgres-data` volume\
+    2. Run `docker compose down --volumes` to stop the containers and also remove the `postgres-data` volume\
        **If the dump did not work for any reason you will lose all your data**.
     3. Update the tag and regenerate the compose file (see [Update to a new